Frequently Asked Questions

 How many countries does IRI work in?

-IRI has conducted programs in more than 100 countries and, along with the Women's Democracy Network, is currently active in more than 75 countries.
-When IRI began programming in 1984, the year after it was established, the institute worked in five countries – Bolivia, Colombia, Grenada, Guatemala and Portugal.
+IRI has conducted programs in more than 100 countries and, along with the Women's Democracy Network, is currently active in more than 80 countries.

 Where does IRI get its funding?